Teachinghearts |

 This basic pattern of a Holy place is repeated even in prophecy, the experience of Jesus and the church and the exodus.

-God in Prophecy
+God In Prophecy

 In many of Daniel's visions, the vision occurs by a river and God appears symbolically as a man sitting on top of a river with two angels on each bank of the river.